Yejashi/obsidianNotes/Research/LLVM/LLVM-Passess.md

 - Function Level: Operates on a single function.
 - Module Level: Operates on the entire module, which could consist of multiple functions.

+LLVM passes are designed to be composable, meaning you can create complex pass pipelines by chaining different passes together.